About the poet

 Tom worked as a journalist before graduating from Exeter University and completing post-graduate studies at Oxford.
 His novel, No Second Prize, based on his experience in post-colonial Zimbabwe, was published by Andre Deutsch in 1993.

-In the words of Helena Nelson of the HappenStance press which published a short selection of Tom’s poetry in 2010: 'elegant formalism and contemporary style can still go hand in hand, a fact to which the poems in this Sampler bear witness.'
+In the words of Helena Nelson of the HappenStance press which published a short selection of Tom’s poetry in 2010 (and a longer collection in 2013): 'elegant formalism and contemporary style can still go hand in hand, a fact to which the poems in this Sampler bear witness.'